A Level Course Listing

 Exam 1

-Pure Mathematics and Mechanics, worth 100 marks.
+Pure Mathematics worth 100 marks.

 Exam 2

-Pure Mathematics and Statistics, worth 100 marks.
+Pure Mathematics worth 100 marks.

 Exam 3